Nikpolik/master-dissertation/README.md

 │   └── src
 │       ├── App.tsx     # Root component for the React application
-│       ├── auth        # Components and logic related to authentication │       ├── blocks      # Block-based programming components
+│       ├── auth        # Components and logic related to authentication │       ├── blocks      # Block components
-│       ├── common      # Commonly used components and functions
-│       ├── components  # Reusable UI components
-│       ├── core        # Core functionality of the app
-│       ├── editor      # Components and logic for the visual editor │       ├── globalStyles.ts # Global styles applied across the app
-│       ├── index.tsx   # Main entry point for the front-end
-│       ├── media       # Media files used in the project
+│       ├── common      # Commonly used components and utilities functions │       ├── core        # Core functionality of the editor that allows block manipulation and editing │       ├── editor      # Components and logic for rendering the visual editor │       ├── globalStyles.ts # Global styles applied across the app │       ├── index.tsx   # Main entry point for the front-end │       ├── media       # Media files used in the project